-Classical civilisation is an A level which explores the values and cultural beliefs of both classical Greece and Rome, the two societies which are the bedrock of modern European society.
-Valued by all universities as an academically demanding, challenging yet exciting and engaging course, it is one that develops a huge variety of skills across a variety of disciplines - literature, philosophy, history, and art and architecture.
+Classical civilisation explores the values and cultural beliefs of classical Greece and Rome, the two societies which are the bedrock of modern European society.
+Classical civilisation is an academically demanding, challenging and engaging course that develops a huge variety of skills related to literature, philosophy, history, art and architecture.

 GCSE grade 5 in either English language, English literature or history.